Chet Culver: Personal life

 Culver is a Presbyterian and has served as an elder.
 His wife Mariclare is a Roman Catholic.
-Mariclare is also a lawyer with the Office of the Attorney General.
+Mariclare is also a lawyer and worked in the office of the state attorney general.
 She left the office in 2023 after Democrat Tom Miller lost his re-election bid and the incoming Republican asked for her resignation and that of 18 other staffers.
-His wife gave her personal endorsement to John Edwards in the 2008 Iowa Caucus.
-A week after Edwards dropped out, he endorsed Barack Obama on February 7, 2008 in Omaha, Nebraska, as the Democratic nominee in the 2008 presidential election.
+She gave her personal endorsement to John Edwards in the 2008 Iowa Caucus.
+A week after Edwards dropped out, Chet Culver endorsed Barack Obama on February 7, 2008 in Omaha, Nebraska, as the Democratic nominee in the 2008 presidential election.